tango-controls/rest-api/doc/Home.md

 [TOC]

-# Tango REST API RC2
+# Tango REST API RC3

-__NOTE__: this is spec of version RC2 for RC1 clone this wiki and update to revision rc1: `hg clone ... & hg up -r rc1`
+__NOTE__: this is spec of version RC3 for RC2 clone this wiki and update to revision rc1: `hg clone ... & hg up -r rc2`

 There are three parts in this proposal: URL specification; Implementation remarks; Implementation recommendations.
 The first one names valid URLs that must be handled by the implementation.
 Each URL is presented following this format: